 - Alinta Energy on its A$1.22 billion corporate debt financing in connection with the proposed IPO, and its subsequent trade sale.

-- Viva Energy REIT Limited in relation to its initial ASX listing as a real estate investment trust which included advising on its A$837 million syndicated debt facilities for the sale and lease-back of 425 Shell/Coles Express petrol stations located throughout Australia (winner of Equity Market Deal of the Year at the 2017 Australasian Law Awards).
+- Viva Energy REIT Limited in relation to its initial ASX listing as a real estate investment trust which included advising on its A$837 million syndicated debt facilities for the sale and lease-back of 425 Shell/Coles Express petrol stations located throughout Australia.

 - The financiers to Pacific Hydro on its A$600 million partial refinance and establishment of a global corporate funding platform, in relation to its renewable energy projects in Chile and Australia.

 Debt Capital Markets, Securitisation and Derivatives

 - AnheuserBusch InBev in connection with the establishment of an A$3 billion MTN Program for its Australian subsidiary and the Australian aspects of the simultaneous global buy-back of bonds issued by the Fosters Group in the US, Europe and Australia and issuance of replacement bonds in each of those jurisdictions.

 - The Municipal Association of Victoria on the issue by National Australia Trustees Limited as trustee for the LGFV Program Trust of A$100 million Fixed Rate Notes due 2026 under the LGFV Program.